bitprj/BitCamp/Learning-Labs101.md

       - type: respond
         with: 1.2-azure.md
 ```
-This step executes or triggers when an issue comment is created (`event: issue_comment.created`) and responds with another new comment containing `1.2-azure.md`.
-Let's say that we're done with Week 1.
+:arrow_up: This step executes or triggers when an issue comment is created (`event: issue_comment.created`) and responds with another new comment containing `1.2-azure.md`.

+### Let's say that we're done with Week 1.
 How do we create a new section?

 ```yaml
   - title: 'Week 1: Learning to Use Github'